hutchris/checkpoint/README.md

 output = sc.api_call('add-host',payload)
 ```

+The autopublish parameter is set to True by default.
+This means after each api_call the changes will be commited to the config.
 You can set auto-publish=False when initializing the object:
 ```
 sc = SmartCenter('10.1.1.1','username','password',autopublish=False)
 ```